jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 ### Disclaimer

 My work is built off of the work done by [jameshcoppens](https://github.com/jameshcoppens/rundeck-gcp-nodes-plugin) and I've only branched it off to updated/maintain it seeing as there are typos in the README that has gone unaddressed and hasn't been updated for ~2+ years.
 There were some functionality/features I wanted to add for my own use (and at work) so here we are... :)

-### What I've done so far...

-* fixed the documentation for installing the plugin
-* changed the fields that get populated when you expand a node in Rundeck as some in the original plugin just wasn't working or was putting in wrong values
-* updated `rundeck-core` to `2.7.1`, `rundeckPluginVersion` to `1.2` and `google-api-servies-compute` plugins
-* cleaned up the code to remove any AWS references in the code as well as plugins that aren't used (as it was initially modified off of [Rundeck's EC2 nodes plugin](https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin))
-* reduced the .jar file size from ~8MB to ~5.5MB
-* improved maintainability and readability

 ## !!!
 PRs welcome as I'm still new at this (my Java sucks)!!!